carlosjennings1991/PyBer_Analysis/README.md

 ## Results

-After checking ensuring the source data was ready to be read, the .csv files are imported into a Jupyter Notebook, merged together and analysed.
+After ensuring the source data was ready to be read, the .csv files are imported into a Jupyter Notebook, merged together and analized.
 Here are some of the key findings.

 ### Results 1: Ride Counts by Area